ljsinclair/featurebase-docs/docs/community/com-monitoring/com-monitoring-metrics-runtime-enable.md

 ---
-title: Enable Runtime Metrics
+title: Runtime metrics for tools
 layout: default
 parent: Community monitoring
 grand_parent: Community
 ---

-# How do I enable runtime metrics?
+# How do I enable metrics for external monitoring tools?

 FeatureBase can be configured to output runtime metrics for the following tools: